YOUR AMBASSADORS

 Meet Caleb Clarke – our favourite powerhouse winger who is loved for his blistering runs across the try line!
 Off the field, Caleb’s all about leaving a legacy bigger than rugby, inspiring young people like you and using his platform to spread positivity.

-This is Caleb's fifth year working with World Vision to support the 40 Hour Challenge.
-He even travelled to Malawi in 2023 to see the impact of the campaign firsthand.
+This is Caleb's sixth year working with World Vision to support the 40 Hour Challenge.
+He travelled to Malawi in 2023 to see the impact of the campaign firsthand.
 After seeing it up close, Caleb’s more fired up than ever to get involved and make a difference!

 He says, “The World Vision 40 Hour Challenge is special because it gets New Zealanders on board to help people around the world who are in need.
 The coolest thing is giving back to those who are less fortunate than yourself.”